 The Lenovo C340 2-in-1 has decent speakers as far as laptops go.
 They're down-firing, and they sound treble-heavy because they have almost no bass.
 They don't get very loud, but on the upside, there's minimal compression at max volume.

 The webcam's video quality is passable.
 The colors look good, but darker shades blend together because the image is underexposed.
 It loses most of the fine details, but they aren't completely gone.
 The microphone sounds quiet, with a static-like noise that may be annoying to some.
 The privacy cover is a physical barrier that covers the camera.
 It doesn't disable the camera at the software level, so it can still record audio.
+If you want a Chromebook with a better webcam, check out the Acer Chromebook Spin 714 (2022).

 The Lenovo C340's port selection is reasonable.
 Both USB-C ports support charging, video output, and data transfer at USB 3.2 Gen 1 speed (up to 5Gbps).
 The USB-A port is also USB 3.2 Gen 1.
 There's a Kensington lock on the right side.